 Note:This setting does not affect the number of submissions of other forms held in the Sent box.

 This is how long form submissions will be available in the Sent box.
 To remove restrictions, leave the field blank.

 Select this option if you want users to access form submissions in the Search box of the Mobile App.
-You can configure how many days submitted forms are available.

 Info:You must enable the Search box on a team level to use this setting.
 The topic Enable the Mobile Search feature describes how to enable the Search box at the team level.

 Enter a Naming Expression to customize the name of dispatched, saved, and submitted forms.